 If you’re on a short stay completing a Golden Circle Iceland tour is the best way to get a taste of the Icelandic countryside beyond the city limits.
 It comprises of three well-known attractions – Þingvellir, Geyser and Gulfoss.
 In one day you can tick off your sightseeing list with the country’s most historical and geological site, a spouting hot spring and an enormous waterfall.

 Þingvellir National Park was made a UNESCO World Heritage site in 2004.
 It’s where the Vikings established the AlÞingi – one of the world’s oldest extant parliaments in AD 930.
-Most importantly for me, it’s where you can see the incredible separation of the North American and Eurasian tectonic plates with a clearly visible rift valley.
+Even more incredible, it’s where you can see the monumental separation of the North American and Eurasian tectonic plates with a clearly visible rift valley.

 Geysir is the original hot water spout after which all the geysers around the world are named.
 It once gushed water up to 80m into the air, eruptions today are infrequent.